Skip to main content

 We address a need for evidence-informed, easily accessible, and practical resources that meet the information needs and preferences of both families and emergency healthcare providers.

 Healthcare professional sitting with adult and child in a medical exam room.
-Healthcare worker is holding a tablet-like device in one hand and explaining topic to the adult and child listening.

 Evidence Based Resources